scollinselliott/lakhesis/README.md

 measures for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences.

-In brief, seriation (sequencing, ordination) involves putting a set of things in an optimal order.
+In a word, seriation (sequencing, ordination) involves putting a set of things in an optimal order.
 In archaeology, seriation can be used to establish a chronological order of contexts and find-types on the basis of their similarity, i.e, that things come into and go out of fashion